 Why Biblical Truths Matter When Protecting Children From Sexual Predators

 Most predators follow very predictable MOs (modus operandi) and they tend to target the same types of victims.
-After considering my own experience, reading testimony after testimony and article after article, it became clear to me that children that are the most susceptible lack basic truths about their identity, their bodies, and sex in general.
+After considering my own experience, reading testimony after testimony and article after article, it became clear to me that children who are the most susceptible lack basic truths about their identity, their bodies, and sex in general.
 There are always exceptions of course, but empowering children with knowledge is a foundational weapon against predators.

 The Truth About Sexual Predators